sword-web/sword-web.github.io/docs/en/fundamental-concepts/configuration/custom.md

 - Implementation of `TryFrom<&State>` for dependency injection
 - Automatic registration in the application state during initialization

-## Configuration Structure in the TOML File
+## Structure in the configuration file

-Custom configuration must be placed in the `config/config.toml` file under the specified key:
+Custom configuration must be in the `config/config.toml` file under the specified key:

 ```toml
 [application]